BjornW/tag-pages/readme.txt

 Thanks San Diego Air and Space Museum Archive & Flickr Commons - flickr.com/commons

 == Changelog ==

+#### 1.0.2 - feb 4, 2020
+- No changes in the code (so the version is the same), just added a clarification on the status of this plugin in the readme.

 #### 1.0.2 - Feb 2, 2019